Hossam-Sayed/todo/README.md

 # To-Do App

-With To-Do, you'll never miss an important appointment, todos or even taking notes and more.
+With To-Do, you'll never miss an important appointment, writing down todos, taking notes and more.

 <div align=right>